 1. Don’t rely too much on facts.

 There’s a popular saying from the former US Senator Daniel Patrick Moynihan, “Everyone is entitled to his own opinion, but not his own facts.”
 This is true!
-But saying to someone you’re arguing with is a very good way to get yourself punched in your stupid smug face.
+But saying that to someone you’re arguing with is a very good way to get yourself punched in your stupid smug face.

 Look: there are no “false” facts.
 Facts are either facts or they aren’t.
 So yes: there’s a good chance that someone you’re arguing with is factually wrong about one thing or the other.
 But the problem with facts is that there are a lot of them.
 There are 7 billion sentient human beings living on this planet, and what we don’t collectively know could (nearly) fill a universe.